datalakehouse/docs/docs/tools/cli/service.rst

 ``avn service integration``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Manages DLH internal and external services integrations.
+Manages datalakehouse internal and external services integrations.

 More information on ``integration-delete``, ``integration-endpoint-create``, ``integration-endpoint-delete``, ``integration-endpoint-list``, ``integration-endpoint-types-list``, ``integration-endpoint-update``, ``integration-list``, ``integration-types-list`` and ``integration-update`` can be found in :doc:`the dedicated page <service/integration>`.